CAS 497: Internship

 - If you have trouble downloading the document, email Anna Chow email@example.com and she will send you the forms.

-- Both documents must be emailed to the coordinator within the first 2 weeks of the semester for you to be enrolled in the course.
+- Both documents must be emailed to the coordinator by the first Friday of the semester for you to be enrolled in the course.
 Submit them to the email address listed above.

 - Course instructor will enroll you in your requested credits.